camwestwood/xapi/recipes/attendance/attendance.md

 #### Entity Example:

 The Verb used in the attendance Statement is "attended" (http://adlnet.gov/expapi/verbs/attended).
 It indicates the Actor was present at a virtual or physical event or activity.
 It uses the Jisc Profile common entity identifier [VerbA](/common_structures.md#verba).
+The verb by itself does not indicate what kind of event was attended.

 ``` javascript
 "verb": {